John Suchet: Career

+Classical music

 In July 2010, Suchet joined Classic FM as the regular host of the Sunday lunchtime music show (12:00–15:00).
 He had first appeared on the station in 2004 as guest presenter of the Composer's Notes series in which he examined the finances and wealth of famous composers.
 In September 2010 it was announced that he would be presenting the Classic FM weekday morning show (9:00–13:00) from January 2011, taking over from the show's previous host Simon Bates.
 This quickly became Classic FM's most listened-to show, with over 3 million listeners per week.
 He received two international awards for this show, from the Association for International Broadcasting and the New York Festivals.
 In 2020 he began hosting Classic FM's daily evening concert and continued to do so until 1 July 2022.

 Suchet is an authority on the life and music of the composer Ludwig van Beethoven, and has become one of the UK's leading experts on Beethoven and his work.
-He has published seven books on Beethoven, beginning with the three-volume biographical novel "The Last Master" (1996–8).
-This was followed by "The Friendly Guide to Beethoven" (2006), "The Treasures of Beethoven" (2008), "Beethoven – The Man Revealed" (2012) and Beethoven – The Man Revealed (special anniversary edition, 2020).
+He has published seven books on Beethoven, beginning with the three-volume biographical novel The Last Master (1996 to 1998).
+This was followed by The Friendly Guide to Beethoven (2006), The Treasures of Beethoven (2008), Beethoven – The Man Revealed (2012), and Beethoven – The Man Revealed (special anniversary edition, 2020).
+Another, In Search of Beethoven: A Personal Journey, is due in October 2024.

-Suchet has also published biographies of Johann Strauss the Younger, "The Last Waltz" (2015), "Mozart – The Man Revealed" (2016), "Verdi - The Man Revealed" (2017) and "Tchaikovsky – The Man Revealed" (2018).
-In 2001 he was awarded Honorary Fellowship of the Royal Academy of Music.
+Suchet has also published biographies of Johann Strauss the Younger, The Last Waltz – The Strauss Dynasty and Vienna (2015), Mozart – The Man Revealed (2016), Verdi - The Man Revealed (2017) and Tchaikovsky – The Man Revealed (2018).

 Personal life

-He is the father of RT presenter Rory Suchet, one of three sons from his first marriage.
+He is the father of RT presenter Rory Suchet, one of three sons from his first marriage to his wife Mora that lasted from 1968 until it ended in divorce at London Divorce Court on 4 April 1984.

 Suchet and his second wife Bonnie had five grown-up sons between them from previous marriages.
 In 2006, Bonnie was diagnosed with Alzheimer's disease in her early 60s.
 Suchet appeared on the mainstream ITN/ITV and BBC news bulletins on 17 February 2009 to talk about this, to raise awareness of the disease and to campaign on behalf of Admiral Nurses.
 He explained that Bonnie would have no idea that he was on the news programmes.
-Bonnie died on 15 April 2015, aged 73.
+Bonnie died in 2015.
+He published his memoirs My Bonnie: How Dementia Stole the Love of My Life in 2010.

 In July 2016, John Suchet married Nula Black.
 She is the author of 2019 book The Longest Farewell, an account of her former husband James's dementia, and meeting Suchet via Bonnie at the care home.

 Honours and awards

-Suchet was appointed Officer of the Order of the British Empire (OBE) in the 2023 New Year Honours for services to journalism and charity.